emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 anything, the signature is ``'vi'``.

 When ``'j'`` is used there are several ways in which the parameter value will be passed to JavaScript.
-By default the value will either be passed as a single BigInt or a pair of JavaScript numbers (double) depending on whether the ``WASM_BIGINT`` settings is enabled.
+By default, the value will either be passed as a single BigInt or a pair of JavaScript numbers (double) depending on whether the ``WASM_BIGINT`` settings is enabled.
 In addition, if you only require 53 bits of precision you can add the ``__i53abi`` decorator, which will ignore